Criticism of capitalism: Exploitation of workers

 Political economist Clara E. Mattei of the New School for Social Research demonstrates that the imposition of fiscal, monetary and industrial austerity policies meant to discipline labor by reinforcing hierarchal wage relations and therefore protect the capitalist system through wage repression and the weakening of collective bargaining power by workers can increase their exploitation while boosting the profits of the ownership class, which she says is one of the primary drivers of the "global inequality trend".
-As an example, Mattei shows that over the last four decades in the United States the profit share of national output increased while labor's share plummeted, demonstrating a symmetrical relationship between owner profit and worker loss, where the former was taking from the latter.
+As an example, Mattei shows that over the last four decades in the United States, the profit share of national output increased while labor's share plummeted, demonstrating a symmetrical relationship between owner profit and worker loss, in which the former took from the latter.
 She adds that "an increase in exploitation was also evident, with real wages grossly lagging behind labor productivity."